ct smith

 Staff Technical Writer (August 2018 – December 2021)

 When I arrived at staff level, my team finally had enough headcount that I could shift away from a reactive approach to documentation.
-I was able move toward creating more developer and admin enablement content.
-I wrote help video scripts (Salesforce has a video production team), Trailhead modules, blog posts, and a Postman collection.
+I moved toward creating more developer and admin enablement content: help video scripts, Trailhead modules, blog posts, and a Postman collection.

-As Pardot shifted to an API‑first model, I completely revamped our developer documentation.
-I took it from a poorly maintained afterthought to a developer focused resource.
-I completed my third and final doc migration for Salesforce, this time moving Pardot's legacy developer documentation from MkDocs to Salesforce's next generation developer center.
+As Pardot shifted to an API-first model, I completely revamped our developer documentation, migrating it from MkDocs to Salesforce's next-generation developer center.

 Publicly available portfolio pieces